GeoMOER/moer-base-r/docs/units/_unit03/unit03-05_Exercise.md

 <iframe src="https://h5p.org/h5p/embed/956362" width="1090" height="300" frameborder="0" allowfullscreen="allowfullscreen"></iframe><script src="https://h5p.org/sites/all/modules/h5p/library/js/h5p-resizer.js" charset="UTF-8"></script>

+## Tasks
+See the solutions to the following tasks on the next page.

 ### Task 1:
 Summarize in your own words what these functions do and how they work: